tpelcm/ansible-magweg/README.md

 You should be able to logon to SonarQube using for example account `akaufman` with password `supersecure`.
 Accounts en groups are in [host_vars/env.yml](host_vars/env.yml).

+If you want to connect to the LDAP directory using a tool like [Apache Directory Studio](https://directory.apache.org/studio/) use for example ldap://1.1.1.3:389 and `cn=admin` with password `secret`.

 ## License
 MIT License.